10 Questions to Ask Your Mortgage Broker or Lender

-In some states, prepayment penalties are no longer allowed, so ask.
-Typically, prepayment penalties let the lender collect an additional six months of "unearned interest" if you pay the loan off early through a refinance or sale of the property.
-Be sure to ask:
+Prepayment penalties are no longer allowed in some states, so it's important to ask about this.
+These penalties let the lender collect an additional six months of "unearned interest" if you pay your loan off early, either through a refinance or the sale of the property.

 How Much Time Do You Need to Fund?

-Average loan processing time periods fall between 21 and 45 days.
-To properly write a purchase contract, you need to include a closing date, and that date should be coordinated with your lender.
-Find out:
+The average loan processing time falls between 21 and 45 days.
+You must include a closing date to properly write a purchase contract, so you'll have to coordinate this date with your lender.

 Do You Guarantee On-Time Closings?

-A big issue is closing your transaction on time.
-Your purchase contract will contain a date to close escrow, but that date is generally subject to the lender's ability to close on time.
-If the lender cannot close on time, that could mean extra costs or problems for the buyer, such as:
+Closing your transaction on time is a big issue.
+Yes, your purchase contract will include that date to close escrow, but it's generally subject to the lender's ability to close on time.